aragon/AGPs/AGPs/AGP-ANSP-X.md

 ### Description of Services

-In each 3 month period, we will allocate 4 weeks of 2 people "actively auditing", which may include smart contract auditing, penetration testing, application security review, or other intensive security review related work to the Aragon One team.
+In each 3 month period, we will allocate 4 weeks of 2 people "actively auditing", which may include smart contract auditing, penetration testing, application security review, or other intensive security review related work.
 We respectfully request a 2 week notice in advance of initiating an active audit phase.

+We anticipate continuing to work primarily with the Aragon One team, but also may be redirected by the AA to work with any team making major improvements to the system.

-If A1 does not need the full 4 week audit time allocation, we can allocate to auditing other Aragon Network projects, or allow that time to accumulate for another 3 month period.
+If not utilized in a given 3 month period, that time can accumulate for another 3 month period.
 If A1 requires more time, we will charge the prorated fee in subsequent voting periods, or through the proposed [ANSP Engagement Policy](https://forum.aragon.org/t/draft-agp-for-anv-02-ansp-engagement-policy/750).

 ### Our commitment